endofcake/terminator-zenburnesque/README.md

     ```

 ### Useful shortcuts
-Alt + A --- broadcast commands to all Terminator panes
++ Alt + A --- broadcast commands to all Terminator panes
-Alt + G --- broadcast commands to all panse in a selected group
++ Alt + G --- broadcast commands to all panes in a selected group
-Alt + C --- stop broadcasting commands
++ Alt + C --- stop broadcasting commands

 ### Screenshot